You need a digital product roadmap so your team doesn’t get lost in the tactical weeds. Here’s what a great one looks like.

 - I’ve used ‘projects’ and ‘initiatives’ interchangeably.
 Often I see companies use the terms ‘tactical projects’ and ‘strategic initiatives’.
 Use whatever semantics your executive team prefers.
 When it comes to roadmaps, it’s essential to ‘speak the same language.’

-4. Expose your longer-term vision
+4. Expose your digital product roadmap longer-term vision

 Having a strong vision for your brand is important, but only if it drives the strategies that follow.
 Did Honda Motor Company just ‘instantly’ create its premium Acura automobile brand?
 No, that brand concept was part of their 30-year vision during a strategy meeting in Tokyo in the early 1980s.
 It's reaping the financial rewards of that decision now, as Acuras (which shares a lot of mechanical parts with Hondas, and thus lower production costs), sell at much higher profit margins, as well as boost the company’s overall image.